publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch36/schIII/m__us_usc_t10_s628.md

  __Ratification of Codified Practice__

     [Pub.
 L. 105–261, div.
-A, title V, § 501(f)][/us/pl/105/261/s501/f], Oct.
+A, title V][/us/pl/105/261/dA/tV], § 501(f), Oct.
 17, 1998, [112 Stat.
 2002][/us/stat/112/2002], provided that the consideration by a special selection board convened under this section before Oct.
 17, 1998, of a person who, at the time of consideration, had been a retired officer or former officer of the Armed Forces (including a deceased retired or former officer) was ratified.

 ----------